Fools Garden: Worldwide commercial success: "Lemon Tree" and Dish of the Day (1995–1996)

 In April 1995, a single with the song "Lemon Tree" was released.
 It became a real hit and got high positions in many European charts.
-The atmosphere reminiscent to the one of The Beatles' songs, retro sounding in the style of the 1960s, perfect English pronunciation and melancholic lyrics let the song to gain recognition from millions of listeners around the world.
+The atmosphere reminiscent to that of The Beatles' songs, retro sounding in the style of the 1960s, perfect English pronunciation and melancholic lyrics let the song to gain recognition from millions of listeners around the world.
 Freudenthaler composed it when he was waiting for his girlfriend at home.
 There were 45 cover versions of the song recorded, and it has also been translated into 40 languages.
 Due to the lack of support from the major record label, Fool's Garden were forced to record, release and promote new releases on the small Town Records label almost independently.

 Having noticed the success of Fool's Garden, Intercord, which had previously refused to cooperate with the band, signed a contract with them in November 1995.
 Intercord CEO Robert Collisch believed that the biggest benefit to Fool's Garden was that they were a real band, not just a project.
 The album Dish of the Day was released in December 1995, containing the songs "Lemon Tree" and "Wild Days".
 According to Intercord's report, Dish of the Day became a bestseller in Europe with over 600,000 copies sold and over 1,100,000 copies worldwide.
 The album entered many charts throughout Europe.
 Both "Lemon Tree" and Dish of the Day sold best in Austria and Switzerland.
 Fool's Garden's songs were played on radio stations around the world, from San Diego to Jakarta.
 The song also enjoyed success in the UK, where it peaked at #61 on the UK Singles Chart, and the remix version also entered the chart, peaking at a higher #26.
 According to Intercord, the band had great potential to play internationally.
 Due to Intercord, "Lemon Tree" and Dish of the Day achieved particular success in Southeast Asia: the song received the "Song of the Year" award from Metro Broadcast Corporation Ltd. in Hong Kong, and Taiwanese singer Tarcy Su has recorded covers in Mandarin and Cantonese Chinese.
 The album received gold certification in Thailand, platinum certification in Singapore, Taiwan and double platinum one in Malaysia.